core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 The same security considerations from {{RFC7252}}, {{I-D.ietf-core-groupcomm-bis}}, {{RFC8613}}, and {{I-D.ietf-core-oscore-groupcomm}} hold for this document.

-The following elaborates on how, compared to Group OSCORE, Deterministic Requests dispense with some of the OSCORE security properties, by just so much as to make caching possible.
+The following elaborates on how, compared to {{I-D.ietf-core-oscore-groupcomm}}, Deterministic Requests dispense with some of the Group OSCORE security properties, by just so much as to make caching possible.

 * A Deterministic Request is intrinsically designed to be replayed, as intended to be identically sent multiple times by multiple clients to the same server(s).